paulajade17/java-api-assessment/README.md

 ## **Features**

-You can build any API of your choosing, but it must include the following:

-* List Coffees: View the list of available coffees in the inventory.
+* Retrieve Coffees: View the list of available coffees in the inventory.
+* Retrieve: Coffees View the list of avaliable coffees in the inventory in sorted order.
+* Retrieve Coffee by id: View a specific coffee in the inventory.
 * Add Coffee: Add a new coffee to the inventory.
 * Update Coffee: Modify the details of an existing coffee.
 * Delete Coffee: Remove coffee from the inventory.